jackieheitzner/Psych-485-project/gettingstarted/gettingstarted.md

 **Conclusion**

 In summary my website makes use of 2 different repositories.
-The [repository](https://github.com/jackieheitzner/jackieheitzner.github.io)I base my website off of, and the [repository](https://github.com/jackieheitzner/Psych-485-project) that I have used to host the information for this project.
+The [repository](https://github.com/jackieheitzner/jackieheitzner.github.io) I based my website off of, and the [repository](https://github.com/jackieheitzner/Psych-485-project) that I have used to host the information for this project.
 To get to this point you need to have a GitHub account, and a repository from which to host your GitHub page from.